AlienHeadWars/repo-slice/README.md

 ### Exit Codes

-*(This section will formally document the tool's exit codes to aid in scripting and debugging, as per rule:styleguide:formal-syntax).*
+*(This section will formally document the tool's exit codes to aid in scripting and debugging).*

 ## Quality Assurance